 Technically called light-emitting diode (LED) therapy or phototherapy, this involves using artificial light in order to have effects on the skin at the cellular level, explains Dr. Birnbaum.
-Before we dive further into the nitty-gritty, a quick scientific refresh and flashback to your high school physics class.
+Before we dive further into the nitty-gritty, a quick scientific refresh, and flashback to your high school physics class.
 Light is part of the electromagnetic spectrum, a form of energy that comes in various wavelengths.
-Those different wavelengths translate as different colors that we can see, and, as it pertains to skin, "these wavelengths of colors can cause intra- and intercellular reactions that offer different therapeutic benefits to the skin," says Dr. Nussbaum.
-And those benefits are legitimate and have been well-studied; a recent study published in The Journal of Clinical and Aesthetic Dermatology underscored the proven positive effects LED therapy can have for a variety of dermatologic issues.
+Those different wavelengths translate as different colors that we can see, and, as it pertains to the skin, "these wavelengths of colors can cause intra- and intercellular reactions that offer different therapeutic benefits to the skin," says Dr. Nussbaum.
 "While light therapy has been used for many years, there's renewed interest in its benefits as the technology has evolved so that there are now at-home LED devices," adds Dr. Nussbaum.
 (More on those in a bit.)

 How Light Therapy Works to Treat Acne